310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Midori %}
-(Tetora-kun's watching Trickstar practice… or maybe he’s just glaring at them…)
+<th>(Tetora-kun's watching Trickstar practice… or maybe he’s just glaring at them…)</th>

-(He's really hot-blooded — He might go pick a fight with them if we don't keep an eye on him…)
+<th>(He's really hot-blooded — He might go pick a fight with them if we don't keep an eye on him…)</th>

-(We're gonna have to stop him if that happens… Sengoku-kun's not strong enough to do it, so it has to be me…)
+<th>(We're gonna have to stop him if that happens… Sengoku-kun's not strong enough to do it, so it has to be me…)</th>

-(All of this has been tiring, but, honestly… I'm sure if I go home now, I'll just feel more and more irritated… I have to get rid of this feeling before I go to sleep tonight…)
+<th>(All of this has been tiring, but, honestly… I'm sure if I go home now, I'll just feel more and more irritated… I have to get rid of this feeling before I go to sleep tonight…)</th>

-(Otherwise, I'll feel even more depressed, and start wanting to die…)
+<th>(Otherwise, I'll feel even more depressed, and start wanting to die…)</th>

-(But really, Tetora-kun's making a super scary face… What's he thinking about…?
-Please spare us from a fight…)
+<th>(But really, Tetora-kun's making a super scary face… What's he thinking about…?
+Please spare us from a fight…)</th>
 {% endbubble %}

 {% bubble Tetora %}
-(Wow… They're amazing.
-It may seem like they're just playing around, but they're actually practicing properly.)
+<th>(Wow… They're amazing.
+It may seem like they're just playing around, but they're actually practicing properly.)</th>

-(They’re making sure to get every dance move right, asking each other for opinions, and then brushing up the entire choreography.)
+<th>(They’re making sure to get every dance move right, asking each other for opinions, and then brushing up the entire choreography.)</th>

-(Though if you only heard them talk, it’d sound like they were just goofing around.)
+<th>(Though if you only heard them talk, it’d sound like they were just goofing around.)</th>

-(No — These people are dead serious.
-They know their goal, and they're heading towards it as one.)
+<th>(No — These people are dead serious.
+They know their goal, and they're heading towards it as one.)</th>

-(Everything they do leads them towards the proper path… that's how they manage to give off a bright radiance — enough to light the whole world.)
+<th>(Everything they do leads them towards the proper path… that's how they manage to give off a bright radiance — enough to light the whole world.)</th>

-(That's Trickstar — the ones behind this school’s revolution.
-Our representatives for SS.)
+<th>(That's Trickstar — the ones behind this school’s revolution.
+Our representatives for SS.)</th>

-(I'm a first year, so I didn't really get all this “revolution” and “being the representatives of the school” stuff…)
+<th>(I'm a first year, so I didn't really get all this “revolution” and “being the representatives of the school” stuff…)</th>

-(That’s why I thought they were messing around whenever I saw them — but it was never like that at all.
-They're actually really incredible.)
+<th>(That’s why I thought they were messing around whenever I saw them — but it was never like that at all.
+They're actually really incredible.)</th>

-(They're working their hardest as idols, and even stood once at the top of all of Yumenosaki.
-There’s just no way you can become the representatives of a school through dumb luck.)
+<th>(They're working their hardest as idols, and even stood once at the top of all of Yumenosaki.
+There’s just no way you can become the representatives of a school through dumb luck.)</th>

-(It's the same as Karate… There’s no such thing as “winning by chance” in a fierce match.)
+<th>(It's the same as Karate… There’s no such thing as “winning by chance” in a fierce match.)</th>

-(Then you have us… We lost on our first match in DDD, and we kinda kept on doing badly after that.)
+<th>(Then you have us… We lost on our first match in DDD, and we kinda kept on doing badly after that.)</th>

-(Though nowadays, we'd been getting more recognition, and slowly producing better results.)
+<th>(Though nowadays, we'd been getting more recognition, and slowly producing better results.)</th>

-(But I wasn't meant to be satisfied with that —the fight had only just begun.
+<th>(But I wasn't meant to be satisfied with that —the fight had only just begun.
 And yet I didn't even *bother* to check our next event.
-I just let myself be swept along by the flow, without ever having a thought of my own…)
+I just let myself be swept along by the flow, without ever having a thought of my own…)</th>

-(Arghhh, I'm such an idiot!
+<th>(Arghhh, I'm such an idiot!
 I hate myself!
-I wanna punch myself to the ground!)
+I wanna punch myself to the ground!)</th>
 {% endbubble %}

 {% bubble Midori %}
-(I-It’s going to be okay, right…?
-Please don't move around like that, Tetora-kun… Please…)
+<th>(I-It’s going to be okay, right…?
+Please don't move around like that, Tetora-kun… Please…)</th>
 {% endbubble %}

 {% bubble Subaru %}